Auto-provisioning profiles

 You can pick the consolidation policy that fits each Fleet:

-• Cost-optimized (default): the auto-provisioner consolidates aggressively.
+• Aggressive (aggressive): the auto-provisioner prioritizes cost optimization.
 It will disrupt and replace under-utilized nodes whenever it detects a cheaper layout, including evicting running pods to repack them onto fewer or smaller nodes.
 This produces the lowest infrastructure cost but the highest rate of pod evictions.

 Picking a profile